arpitsri3/Vehicle_Detection_CarND/writeup_report.md

 The biggest issue that I faced was finding a combination which would work decently on the hardware i had.
 Although I am personally not that happy with the result but I am kind of happy that the output video (although looses tracking on the white car for some 2 seconds at one point and flickers) turned out to be better than i had hoped to achieve with the constraints, considering only 300+ features.
 Since my initial result had a lot of false positives I had to run on multiple scales and then apply a heatmap threshold of 3 to weed out the false positives.

+Another point is that currently my search area for cars is limited to the right side of the frames as decreasing the search area is better for faster computation.
+But this solution won't work in say a case where road is three laned and we are in the center lane and cars may come from either of the right or left lane.
+So the result can be further generalized if we have better computational power.

-The result has a lot of room for improvement and hopefully i will try to improve it as soon as i have access to better configuration.
+The result has a lot of room for improvement and hopefully i will try to improve it as soon as i have access to better devics configuration.